nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_STATECHANGED_EVENT.md

     // Add a new primary key to the object newOrder.id = [...database.customOrders].pop().id + 1

+    // Add a timestamp to the order newOrder.timestamp = Date.now()

     // Add the new order object to custom orders state database.customOrders.push(newOrder)